droglenc/NCNRS349/resources/Syllabus-Current.md

 ## Professionalism

 #### Attendance
 For most students, achievement is strongly positively related to attendance.
 I will take attendance each day but attendance will not factor into your final grade with the following exception.
-At the end of the semester I may, at my discretion, decide to eliminate one or more of your homework or exam grades.
+At the end of the semester I may, at my discretion, decide to eliminate some o your homework or exam grades.
 Your attendance record will be one item considered when I make that decision.

 <img class="img-right" src="../img/studying.jpg">

 #### Participation
 As a general rule-of-thumb[^2], students are expected to spend between 2-3 hours of time outside of class for each hour in class.
-This course meets for 4.5 hours per week and, thus, you should dedicate between 9 and 13.5 hours of time outside of class to preparing for class, completing homework and other assessments, and studying for exams.
-The work required for this course can be completed within this expected amount of time, **if that time is quality-time** (i.e., without distraction).
+This course meets for 5 hours per week and, thus, you should dedicate between 10 and 15 hours of time outside of class to preparing for class, completing homework and other assessments, and studying for exams.
+As this is an upper-level course, these should be considered as the minimum time required to fully learn the course material.
+I do believe that the work required for this course can be completed within this expected amount of time, **if that time is quality-time** (i.e., without distraction).
 If you feel that you are spending an inordinate amount of time on some assignments because you are "stuck," then start your assignments early so that you can stop (and do other things) and make plans to see [me](#instructor) for help.

 #### Expectations
 This is a 300-level science course that is required in only one major; thus, you either selected that major or this course and I assume then that this subject is of great interest to you.
 This course is intense (both in quantity and quality of work) and I expect that you will appreciate that and honor that with considerable effort.
 I expect that you are conversant with topics from the three prerequisite courses (Ecology, Ichthyology, and Introductory Statistics).
 Additionally, I expect that you have reached a high-level of intellectual maturity by this stage of your academic career and, thus, will act professionally at all times, ask good and synthesizing questions, and communicate effectively, both orally and [in writing](writing-tips.html).
 Finally, I expect you to work hard, but have fun doing that work.